MYSTRANsolver/MYSTRAN_Resources/Developer_Docs/Actions_and_Bugs/Actions.md

 2. (10/2022) Investigate code changes to improve performance, specifically for the mass matrix.

 COMPILING
 1. (10/2022) Reconsider adding a CodeBlocks option.
+This would not be a supported option and would be stated as such.
+2. (10/2022) Further evaluate this comment "My changes to superlu did not work and I did not want to go any further.
+Multi languages can be problematic and C is not my native language.
+Your team should cleanup the superlu cmake so that it works out of the box."